The Playwrights' Center

-The Playwrights' Center is a non-profit theatre organization focused on both supporting playwrights and promoting new plays to production at theaters across the country.
+Playwrights' Center is a non-profit theatre organization focused on both supporting playwrights and promoting new plays to production at theaters.
 It is located in the Seward neighborhood of Minneapolis, Minnesota.
-In October of 2020, the organization announced plans to move to a larger space in St. Paul.
+In October 2020, the organization announced plans to move to a larger space in St. Paul.

 History

-The Playwrights' Center was founded in 1971 by a group of University of Minnesota undergraduate and graduate students, including Greg Almquist, Erik Brogger, Tom Dunn, Barbara Field, Gar Hildenbrand, and Jon Jackoway.
-These playwrights conceived of the Playwrights' Center (initially called the Minnesota Playwriting Laboratory) as a place where writers could have the opportunity to hear their work read aloud by professional actors, to hear comments and criticism from peers and audience members, and to develop their scripts with the help of artistic collaborators and working professionals.
+Playwrights' Center was founded in 1971 by a group of University of Minnesota undergraduate and graduate students, including Greg Almquist, Erik Brogger, Tom Dunn, Barbara Field, Gar Hildenbrand, and Jon Jackoway.
+These playwrights conceived of the Playwrights' Center (initially called the Minnesota Playwriting Laboratory) as a place where writers could hear their work read aloud by professional actors, criticized from peers and audience members, and to develop their scripts collaboratively.

 After becoming a not-for-profit company in 1973, the founders held a series of play readings, discussion series, and one-acts performed at various venues in the Twin Cities.
-The focus was on a continued playwriting conversation and aiding works-in-progress.
-These ideals continued to be the mainstay of the center as membership expanded.
 In 1979, the center moved into the Olivet Lutheran Church in south Minneapolis, which remains its home today.